Tax Credit Transactions

 We represented the developer of Golaski Labs, a $7.2 million, 40,000-square-foot planned mixed-use development in Philadelphia’s Wayne Junction neighborhood.
 When complete, the one-acre site will include new affordable housing, a restaurant, architecture and design offices, and co-working space for local start-ups.

 New Markets Tax Credits (NMTC)

 We have been active in NMTC since the initial round of allocations in 2000.
 Investors receive a tax credit for placing equity in designated Community Development Entities (CDEs).
-To date, Savage & Associates has closed more than $1 billion in NMTC transactions. · Represented a CDE in the formation of a partnership to facilitate a debt and equity investment in a renovation of the oldest African American-owned shopping center in the country. · Represented a CDE in the transformation of a 1-million-square-foot abandoned warehouse in Pittsburgh into a 21st century urban destination with office and retail spaces.
-The “Highline” project will be LEED Silver certified and create 800 full-time jobs. · Represented a CDE in the renovation of approximately 160,000 square feet at the former Connelly Trade School in Pittsburgh for reuse as an Energy Innovation Center focused on advancing energy efficiency, alternative energy and energy production solutions.
+To date, Savage & Associates has closed more than $1 billion in NMTC transactions. · We represented a CDE in the formation of a partnership to facilitate a debt and equity investment in a renovation of the oldest African American-owned shopping center in the country. · We represented a CDE in the transformation of a 1-million-square-foot abandoned warehouse in Pittsburgh into a 21st century urban destination with office and retail spaces.
+The “Highline” project will be LEED Silver certified and create 800 full-time jobs. · We represented a CDE in the renovation of approximately 160,000 square feet at the former Connelly Trade School in Pittsburgh for reuse as an Energy Innovation Center focused on advancing energy efficiency, alternative energy and energy production solutions.

 Low-Income Housing Tax Credits (LIHTC)